 Most conventional wipes on the market are made from a cellulose/polypropelene (plastic) mix, which means they are not biodegradable.

 The packaging on our baby wipes is made of plastic because we haven’t found a more suitable material for a wet product.
 The plastic is recyclable, but unfortunately most recycling facilities in Australia don’t allow “soft” plastic packets of any kind in the recycling bin (as a rule, if you can scrunch it up you can’t put it in the recycling).
 There are special facilities which recycle soft plastics and many supermarkets now have recycling bins for soft plastics, so check what’s available in your area.

 You’ve very correctly observed the beautiful fresh aroma as rose geranium oil.
+You may also be noticing the organic Aloe Vera & Chamomile that are infused in the wipes.
 Note: this is not a perfume or fragrance and is a natural non-irritant aroma.